qaiik/barium/README.md

 # barium
 An easy way to develop apps with node.
-Not exactly a framework, but more like a cli or tool.
+Not exactly a framework, but more like a structure.